csuttles/terraform-aws-eks-blueprints/README.md

 # Summary

-This was a fin assignment! :D
+This was a fun assignment! :D
 This isn't where I want it to be but I ran out of time and "done" is better than "perfect". :)

 The idea is that instead of building our own terraform we leverage community contributions.
 These blueprints are actively maintained and support a lot of valuable addons, with just a few included here.